nhancv/nlogj/README.md

  ```

-You will see new log file with name `hello.log` in current folder with content
+You will see a new log file with name `hello.log` in current folder with content
 ```
 2018-02-11 16:04:23 [Test]: hello
 2018-02-11 16:04:23 [Test]: hello2